icreated/portal-api/README.md

 # Idempiere Portal API
 >

-This server side plugin works in pairs with frontend PrimeNG-Angular plugin that can be found here [https://github.com/icreated/portal-frontend](https://github.com/icreated/portal-frontend)
+This server side plugin works in pair with frontend PrimeNG-Angular plugin that can be found here [https://github.com/icreated/portal-frontend](https://github.com/icreated/portal-frontend)

 This plugin is fully dependent on Spring Framework and integrates its features: